Insights for families

 How does bipolar disorder impact on families?
 A diagnosis of bipolar disorder can have considerable impact not only on the affected individual, but also on the people closest to them.
 Sometimes families experience different types of burden, particularly during acute phases of the illness.
 Burden is considered in terms of objective effects, such as illness severity or financial strain, but also in terms of subjective effects, such as the emotional impact of the illness on family members.
 As most caregivers are family members, the evidence regarding caregivers is reported in this family topic.
 What is the evidence regarding impact on…

 Physical anomalies in relatives

 How are physical anomalies relevant to relatives of people with bipolar disorder?
 Relatives of people with bipolar disorder may show attenuated signs of the illness, such as physical features commonly identified with the disorder.
 These may include structural and/or functional anomalies as well as sleep disturbances.
 What is the evidence for physical anomalies in relatives?
-Moderate quality evidence suggests a medium-sized effect of lower amplitude of the sleep-wake cycle in people with bipolar disorder than in relatives.
-Low quality evidence is unclear of brain anomalies in relatives of people with bipolar disorder compared to controls.
-April 2019
+Moderate quality evidence suggests relatives of people with bipolar disorder show increased grey matter volume in the right inferior frontal gyrus and the left superior temporal gyrus compared to controls who do not have bipolar disorder or a relative with bipolar disorder.
+Decreased grey matter…

 Psychopathology in relatives